patryk-ku/discord-bot/README.md

 At this moment, access to the Gemini API is free up to 15 queries per minute and 1500 requests per day but this may change at any time.

-> [!IMPORTANT]
-> The Google Gemini API is not available for free in Europe at the moment.
-But you can bypass this by using a VPN or Proxy.
-You can make the bot use the proxy only for Gemini API commands by setting the `PROXY_URL` variable in the `.env` file.

 | command | description |
 | ----------- | ----------- |
 | `/gemini` | A simple query to the AI assistant (without chat history and any aditional prompt settings).
 It also supports image input. |